1972 National Soccer League season: Overview

 The ownership of the National Soccer League (NSL) was in discussions with the British Columbia Premier League to form a western division, but the project failed to materialize.
-The membership in the NSL increased to 15 clubs with the return of Toronto Italia, and the acceptance of the Hamilton Italo-Canadians.
+The membership in the NSL increased to 15 clubs with the return of Toronto Italia, and the acceptance of the Hamilton Italo-Canadians which competed in the Inter-City Soccer League.
 The return of Toronto Italia further intensified the rivalry between the NSL and the Toronto Metros of the North American Soccer League as the Italian diaspora played a decisive factor in the potential increase in match attendance.
 Another point of contention between the Metros and the NSL was a dispute stemming from a potential player raid on the NSL's youth division.
 The Hamilton club was granted an NSL franchise and had credentials in the Inter-City Soccer League.
+After a change in ownership the Kitchener-based club was renamed Maple Leafs.

 The league became once more centered in Southern Ontario as it lost its presence in Northern Ontario with the departure of Sudbury City.
-The NSL began to experience an increase in match attendance since their initial decrease and stagnation in the mid-1960s.
+The NSL began to experience an increase in match attendance since its initial decrease and stagnation in the mid-1960s.